Undergraduate Research in Ivan Allen College

 1. Did you know there are 20 research centers and labs in the Ivan Allen College?
 Many of them hire undergraduate and graduate researchers to work on projects and even co-author published papers.

-3. If you are interested in working at the Georgia Tech Research Institute, use the “student” filter to find open positions on the careers page.
+3. If you are interested in working at the Georgia Tech Research Institute, use the “student” filter to find open positions on the careers page(link is external).

-8. Undergraduate research ambassadors provide one-on-one support to students during their office hours, helping students explore their interests, contact faculty members, and find open research positions on campus.
+8. Undergraduate research ambassadors provide one-on-one support to students during their office hours(link is external), helping students explore their interests, contact faculty members, and find open research positions on campus.

 10. Members of the Science and Technology Policy Connections student organization research topics across the humanities and STEM disciplines to help legislators make more informed policy decisions.